 Culture Eats Data Strategy for Breakfast

-– Consistent: Regular messaging from leaders about how data supports mission and decision-making.
+Consistent.
+Regular messaging from leaders about how data supports the mission and shapes decisions.

-– Mission-driven: Connected to goals that your employees care about.
+Mission-driven.
+Connected to goals that employees care about on a personal and team level.

 MUST READ: Data Literacy vs. Data Fluency: Understanding the Key Differences